Nambucca Water Security Project

 About the project

-The Nambucca Shire Council will implement this project to secure the water supply for residents in the townships of Macksville, Bowraville, Nambucca Heads, Scotts Head and various satellite communities through the construction of an off river storage dam.
-New infrastructure will allow for water from the Nambucca River to be transferred to the new storage dam during times of high flow.
+The Nambucca Shire Council implemented this project to secure the water supply for residents in the townships of Macksville, Bowraville, Nambucca Heads, Scotts Head and various satellite communities through the construction of an off river storage dam.
+New infrastructure allows for water from the Nambucca River to be transferred to the new storage dam during times of high flow.
 The stored water will then be used during periods of low flow.

 The project involves the construction of a 5.5 billion litre storage dam at Bowraville with supporting infrastructure, including expanding the Bowraville borefield, pumping station, collection tanks and pipelines.